matyldahoffman/ML_Masters_Project/README.md

 - Variable analysis and extraction done in Rivet (C++)
 - Further analysis and ML analysis done using python scripts

-DETAIL OF METHODOLOGY AND ANALYSIS IN THE PROJECT REPORT (report.pdf)
+DETAIL OF METHODOLOGY AND ANALYSIS IN THE PROJECT REPORT (Semester_8_Project_Report.pdf)